benninkrs/RunningStatistics.jl/README.md

 # RunningStatistics.jl

-Datatypes to maintain running statistics (mean, min/max, variance, etc.) of data without storing the entire collection.
+Implements datatypes that accumulate statistics of data without storing the entire collection.
 Useful for streamed data.

+`RunningStatistic{T}` is an abstract data type that accumulates statistics of serially input values of type `T`.
+A `RunningStatistic` is used much like a collection: values are added by methods such as `push!`, and statistical properties are retrieved by methods such as `mean`.
+The full set of supported methods is listed below.

+ Two concrete types are currently implemented:

+* `RunningMeanVar{T} <: RunningStatistic{T}` accumulates the mean and variance of *single-variable values* of type `T`.  `T` can be any type for which algebraic operations and inner product are defined.

+* `RunningMeanCov{T} <: RunningStatistic{Vector{T}}` accumulates a vector mean and covariance matrix of *multi-variable data* represented as vectors of values of type `T`.

+The difference between the two is made clearer in the case of vector-valued data.
+A vector `x::Vector{T}` can be accumulated into either a `RunningMeanVar{Vector{T}}` or a `RunningMeanCov{T}`.
+The former treats `x` as a single vector-valued variable and computes a scalar-valued variance in terms of inner products.
+In constrast, the latter treats each component of `x` as a separate variable and computes a covariance matrix with one element for each pair of vector components.

 ## Usage

 ```
 stat = RunningMeanVar{Float64}()
 ```
 creates an object that maintains a running mean and variance for data of type `Float64`.
-This object can be used much like a collection.
 Values are added to the (virtual) collection via `push!`:
 ```
 push!(stat, 1.5)
 push!(stat, 2.3)